Training

 Assignments include:

-Facilitation skills for involvement (Shared Learning Group on Involvement and Charities Research Involvement Group)
+Advanced skills: facilitating consensus decision-making (Shared Learning Group on Involvement and Charities Research Involvement Group)

 Facilitating discussions with mixed stakeholder groups as part of Patient & Public Involvement (PPI) activities (University College Cork and PPI Ignite Network@UCC)